Sunday, December 16, 2012

 31:1 records that that Lavan's sons complained that Yaakov took everything from their father, Lavan.
 Is this complaint credible?
 Lavan's sons were probably jealous of Yaakov.
 Yaakov had initially come to their house penniless, and they would have begrudged any success by Yaakov.
 They viewed Yaakov' success as being a zero sum game, that any success that Yaakov had lowered their wealth and income.
 They were unaware that Lavan had been blessed due to Yaakov and hence due to Yaakov they were much richer than had Yaakov never came to their house.
 In addition, they probably were unaware of Lavan's offer to Yaakov to name any wage, and Lavan's attempts to cheat Yaakov.

 The fact that the complaint came from Lavan's sons indicates that Lavan knew that he was not cheated.
 Later Lavan accused Yaakov of stealing his gods, 31:30, but he did not claim that Yaakov stole his animals.
-Lavan did claim that all of Yaakov's flocks were really his, 31:43, but this was clearly a falsehood since Yaakov deserved to be paid something for watching Lavan's flocks, and in the same breath Lavan also claimed that Yaakov's wives belonged to him and not to Yaakov!
-A proof that Lavan did not lose from the deal is that if Lavan was really losing from deal, then he would have ended the deal and not just attempted to changes the wages.
+Lavan did claim that all of Yaakov's flocks were really his, 31:43, but this was clearly a falsehood since Yaakov deserved to be paid something for watching Lavan's flocks, and in the same breath, Lavan also claimed that Yaakov's wives belonged to him and not to Yaakov!
+A proof that Lavan did not lose from the deal is that if Lavan was really losing from deal, then he would have ended the deal and not just attempted to change the wages.

 Accordingly in the deal between Yaakov and Lavan for Yaakov to watch Lavan's flocks, Yaakov's offered to work at a much lower wage than he was worth since his goal was that Lavan could not claim ownership of his future flock and in order that he should not be cheated by Lavan.
 Yaakov did not cheat Lavan.
 Instead it was Lavan who gambled and then attempted to cheat Yaakov, but G-d intervened to save Yaakov.
 In addition, while Lavan did not gain as much from the deal as he desired, it is unlikely that he lost from the deal.